 Engineered T cell therapy is a type of immunotherapy in which human T cells are genetically modified to express specific receptors, enabling the T cells to recognize and eliminate pathogenic cells.
 A key application of engineered cell therapy involves the use of CARs, which are engineered molecules that enable T cells to identify specific antigens present on the surface of diseased cells.
 When expressed on the patient's T cells, the CAR directs the T cells to kill cells that express a particular antigen.
-These CAR-expressing T cells, or CAR T cells, can proliferate, generating memory CAR T cells.
+CAR T technology has been used to develop treatments for B cell cancers, which have led to regulatory approvals for certain types of leukemias and lymphomas.
+In these B cell cancers, CAR T therapy has resulted in complete remission of disease in many patients, even in patients with severe, refractory cancer.